tspratt/rsl/README.md

       * Booking room will be the default room of the accepting member
       * The "Who" array will be a single element "Guests"
       * The booking notes will be the notes entered in the guest request form.
+* Display member contribution
+  * Will require admin functionality to download and parse bank transactions.